Keche Joshua says it's disrespectful to compare Sarkodie to Obrafour

 - The hip-life musician explained how the advanced effect of technology has impacted sectors, including the Ghanaian music industry

-- Some social media users have commented on the viral post on UTV on Instagram
+- Some social media users have commented on the viral post regarding Keche on UTV on Instagram

 Ghanaian singer Keche Joshua has argued that comparing Sarkodie to other seasoned rappers like Lord Kenya and Obrafour is very disrespectful.

-The talented musician Keche disclosed that Sarkodie has become a top brand because of its digital music distribution and social media presence.
+The talented musician Keche has claimed that Sarkodie has become a top brand because of his digital music distribution and social media presence.

 Keche Joshua explained that top rappers like Lord Kenya and Obrafour did not have access to social media during their era.